jeancflanagan/jeancflanagan/_posts/2013-05-20-learning-to-read-the-tree-of-life.md

 > I assumed a basic knowledge of biology, having seen (though not necessarily knowing all the nuances of) phylogenetic trees, and familiarity with at least some terminology, e.g. evolution, genes, species, etc. In order to integrate the DEM into a classroom setting, you'd want to provide more context for these concepts.

-The DEM is free to use (under creative commons license CC-BY-NC-SA) and Sonia is always interested to hear from possible collaborators.
+The DEM is free to use (under creative commons license CC BY-NC-SA) and Sonia is always interested to hear from possible collaborators.

 Another digital innovation on evolutionary tree diagrams, the amazing [OneZoom Tree of Life Explorer](http://www.onezoom.org/ "OneZoom Tree of Life Explorer"), will be visualizing the Open Tree of Life.
-As detailed in an [article](http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001406 "OneZoom: A Fractal Explorer for the Tree of Life") on the PLOS community pages, OneZoom's tree breaks the static, paper-bound mold in many ways -- and it includes three different fractal shape options, which may prevent some misinterpretation.
+As detailed in an [article](http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001406 "OneZoom: A Fractal Explorer for the Tree of Life") on the PLOS community pages, OneZoom's tree breaks the static, paper-bound mold in many ways—and it includes three different fractal shape options, which may prevent some misinterpretation.
 However, unlike the DEM all versions retain the branching metaphor.

 {% figure_img 3 caption %}